 - February 28, 2019 to March 5, 2019

-Sponsored by the Joint Fire Science Program, International Association of Wildland Fire, and the Wildland Fire Lessons Learned Center.
+This webinar is presented by Nicole Vaillant, and hosted by The Joint Fire Science Program, International Association of Wildland Fire, and the Wildland Fire Lessons Learned Center.

 Wildland fire risk assessment and fuel management planning on...

 The popular annual conference provides you with direct access to top experts and service and product providers in forestry who furnish the up-to-date knowledge you require to make informed management decisions.

 This webinar is presented by Philip Higuera, assistant professor at the College of Natural Resource, University of Idaho.